wavefrontHQ/docs/pages/doc/ui_examine_data.md

 2. Select **Dashboards > All Dashboards**
 3. In the dashboards browser:
     * Use the search bar at the top to find a dasbhoard.
-    * Use the options on the left to narrow down which options the dashboard browser displays.
+    * Use the options on the left to narrow down the options that the dashboard browser displays.
     * Use the three horizontal dots for dashboard management.
     * Add new or existing tags to make finding dashboards easier.